 This list of perks will not be placed in any particular order, nor will there be a particular theme.
 This is just a collection of awesome benefits that personal trainers will experience.
-Provided they are running a successful business and that are fully self employed.
+The benefits are based on those running a successful business and are fully self employed.

-While this may not seem possible during your first six months or so, where you will be spending as much time as possible in the gym trying to drum up business.
-You really can make your own hours.
-If you don’t ever want to work a Sunday morning in your life, but you are okay training clients on a Friday night, then you can do that.
-Make sure you are clear with your clients about what times you can train and what times you can’t and you will be able to create your own timetable.
-Just don’t be too inflexible during your first few months.
+During your first six months or so, you will likely be spending as much time as possible in the gym trying to drum up business.
+And while this may be the case, you really can make up your own hours to suit you!
+If you don’t ever want to work a Sunday morning in your life, but you are okay with training clients on a Friday night, then you can do that.
+Make sure you are clear with your clients about what times you can train and what times you can’t.
+This will help in creating a timetable that is both suitable for you and your clients.
+It is important to not be too inflexible during your first few months.

 When you first start out as a personal trainer there is a temptation to work with anyone who will pay you, and depending on your circumstances it may be a good idea to train with awful clients.
 But, you don’t have to!
-If a client is rude, or doesn’t pay on time, or you just don’t enjoy training them you can get rid of them.
-Obviously do it in as nice a way as possible as your reputation is important, but dumping bad clients is a huge perk.
-Something that your employed friends will be very jealous of!
+If a client is rude, or doesn’t pay on time, or you don’t enjoy training with them you can choose not too.
+Obviously, you will need to do this in as nice a way as possible as your reputation is important.
+However, dumping bad clients can be a huge perk...something that your employed friends will be very jealous of!

 Being a self employed personal trainer means that you won’t have a boss and you won’t have colleagues.
 Sure there will be other personal trainers, but they are not there to help you nor will they be able to hinder you.
 That’s not to say that there isn’t politics within a group of personal trainers, we’re all still human.
 But you can completely cut yourself off from it, and it will have no effect on your business.

 At first being completely on your own can be very scary, but after you’ve been training for a few months you will begin to embrace the independence.
-You can do what you want in your business, if you work hard you will be rewarded, if you slack off you will be punished.
+Most of all, you can choose your business route and by working hard you will be watch the rewards follow.
+However, if you slack off you will be punished.
 You can’t blame anyone else for your business, but you can also take all the plaudits.
 If you want to change your training style, or only work with women as clients, then you can do that.
 It’s a very liberating experience.